LebCit/litenode/README.md

 # LiteNode

 LiteNode is a lightweight and modular Node.js web framework designed to provide essential web server functionalities with a clean and intuitive API.
-It leverages modern JavaScript features while ensuring compatibility with both CommonJS and ES6 modules, making it versatile for various development environments.
+It leverages modern JavaScript features, making it versatile for various development environments.
 LiteNode is suitable for developers seeking a straightforward yet powerful solution for building web applications.

 <p align="center">
     <s>Please check weekly or at most every two weeks for new updates and features.</s><br>